ahmedhagag900/normalize-definite-arabic-letters/README.md

 # normalize-definite-arabic-letters
-This an ElasticSearch plugins that's implement a custom token filter <br>
+This an ElasticSearch plugins that implements a custom token filter <br>
 The filter removes the definite arabic letter from arabic text ,without changing the root of the token <br>
 or performing any stemming algorithms on it.